ASE55471/Android-VSlider/README.md

 ## VSlider-Android
-An Android rewritten seekerbar supports both vertical and horizontal with some useful features.
+An rewritten seekerbar supports both vertical and horizontal with some useful features.

 ### max:integer
 Max value